azumafuji/kimsellis-com/content/en/home/classes.md

 While the weather is still warm enough we'll have a Slow Flow pratice in the park.
 It's £5 per class and you can book in advanced.

 Location: Chiswick Common, Slow Flow Vinyasa, all levels welcome
-  - Last week for Tuesday 7:30 - 8:30 AM and Sunday at 9 AM - 10 AM.
-Moving to the Hogarth Community Centre.
   - Friday  8-9 AM while the weather holds out

-**The Chiswick Festival**

-Starting August 10th I will be teaching at the Ionic Temple at Chiswick House and Gardens.
-Classes will run through September.
-This is a great opportunity to find bliss and to support Chiswick House.
-Click [here](https://www.youtube.com/watch?v=9SjgwNdu31Y) to see why everyone is talking about it.
-  - Mondays 7:30-8:30a
-  - Tuesday 6:30-7:30p

-Tickets are £12/class.
-Book online at [Chiswickfestival.com](https://chiswickfestival.com)

 ### Yoga at the Hogarth Community Center